 12. When is the application deadline?

-The deadlines for application are early June when a new Teaching Round is about to begin or, up to two months prior to the start date of the module you wish to follow (whether you wish to follow only a few modules or all modules but did not catch the start of the new Teaching Round).
-Please refer to costs.
+The deadlines for application are early June when a new teaching round is about to begin or, up to two months prior to the start date of the module you wish to follow (whether you wish to follow only a few modules or all modules but did not catch the start of the new teaching round).
+Please refer to Costs.

 13. Being a lawyer, does the programme qualify for Continuing Professional Development points?

-All coordinators of the North Sea Energy Law Programme have close relationships with the national Bar Association of their country.
+All Partners of the North Sea Energy Law Programme have close relationships with the national Bar Association of their country.
 They can therefore liaise with their Bar Associations about the role of the NSELP in the permanent education of practicing lawyers.

 14. Is there an alumni organisation?

 We aim to have a proper platform for alumni setup soon.
 Alumni of the programme emphasize how valuable the programme is to get to know both academics and practitioners in the energy sector on a professional and a personal level.
+We already have an established network via our LinkedIn page: NSELP – Professional LL.M in Energy Law.